 A GM’s work goes beyond managing your hands-on tasks.
 Licensed general contractors take total responsibility for your project.
 This means they carry workers’ compensation and liability insurance.
 The general contractor handles a worker that is injured, or your property is damaged.
 The general contractor steps in if something goes wrong.

 General contractors are responsible for avoiding the need to fix things after completion.
 Qualified professionals must properly install siding, roofing, windows, and major appliances.
-The materials manufacturer may refuse a warranty if it was not installed properly.
-When a general contractor is involved, you know the manufacturer’s guidelines were followed.
+The materials manufacturer might refuse a warranty if it is not installed correctly.
+With a general contractor, you know the manufacturer’s guidelines were followed.

 The general contractor handles purchasing the supplies.
 They handle large projects such as cleaning up and disposing of all trash and debris.
 They also ensure minor but critical details.